Why Montessori Education?

-Metropolitan Montessori School is guided by the philosophy of Maria Montessori, an Italian physician who opened her first school in 1907.
+Metropolitan Montessori School (MMS) is guided by the philosophy of Maria Montessori, an Italian physician who opened her first school in 1907.
 Her approach to learning emphasized the social and emotional development of children as well as the acquisition of knowledge and skills.
 She created mixed-aged environments where children learned from hands-on experience, developing independence, respect for other and responsible work habits.
 More than 100 years later, thousands of schools around the world call themselves “Montessori” schools and have interpreted Maria Montessori’s ideas in different ways.

 Montessori in Primary